robertschaedler3/Fe2O3/learn/7-macros/README.md

 A function signature must declare the number and type of parameters the function has.
 Macros, on the other hand, can take a variable number of parameters: we can call `println!("hello")` with one argument or `println!("hello {}", name)` with two arguments.
 Additionally, macros are expanded before the compiler interprets the meaning of the code, so a macro can modify code before it is compiled.
 For example, implementing a trait on a given type.

 The downside to implementing a macro instead of a function is that macro definitions are more complex than function definitions because you're writing Rust code that writes Rust code.
-Due to this indirection, macro definitions are generally more difficult to read, understand, and maintain than function definitions.
+Due to this indirection, macro definitions are generally more difficult to read, understand, and maintain than function definitions. *It is important to consider whether the additional power provided by macros is worth the added complexity.*

 <!-- https://doc.rust-lang.org/book/ch19-06-macros.html -->

+## Why Macros?

+Metaprogramming sounds great, but when is it useful?

+Rust macros span across a wide range of use cases, but most use cases are trying to optimize the time it takes to do something.
+Whether it's spending less time writing complex/repetative code, or optimizing the performance of a program, macros are meant to abstract away the complexity of a task.

+The following are some common use cases for macros:

+- Implement a complex `trait` for a type
+- Reduce duplication and boilerplate code
+- A user friendly way to implement an `unsafe` function
+- Reduce the amount of code needed to write tests

+As mentioned earlier, macros come at a cost.
+They can be difficult to write, read, understand, and debug.
+It's important to weigh the pros and cons of using a macro before implementing one.

 ## Declarative Macros